CrowdsourcingKC/crowdsourcingshortcut/README.md

 When I decided to write a book about the future of crowdsourcing, I also decided to practice what I preach!
 I am making this book open-source, and I am hosting it here on GitHub so that, you, the crowd, can contribute to it.

-## My Ulterior Motive
+## My Ulterior Motives

-As a budding writer of developer documentation, I am now comfortable with the concept of version control and with using GitHub (as a tool for collaboration) because those are tools that my audience uses every day.
-In addition, I know how to navigate the world of open-source software and get involved with the community.
-It was not easy getting here!
-Now, I want to pay it forward and share this knowledge and skill with you, my fellow writers.
+As a budding writer of developer documentation, I am comfortable with the concept of version control and with using GitHub (as a tool for collaboration) because those are tools that my audience uses every day.
+(It was not easy getting here!)

+With this project, I want to give other budding writers a chance to learn:

+- How to navigate the world of open-source software / get involved with the community.
+- How to use Git and GitHub

+## What changes are you looking for?

+Feel free to:
+- make updates
+- Change the content
+- Alter the appearance of the book (changes to the Jekyll theme or HTML tricks)

+See the contribution guidelines to see how you can get started.
 I'm excited to see what you come up with!

-Feel free to make updates, change the content, or alter the presentation of the book.
-See the contribution guidelines to see how you can get started.

 ## Table of Contents

-Coming soon:

 - [Code of Conduct]()
 - [Contributing](https://github.com/CrowdsourcingKC/crowdsourcingshortcut/blob/master/CONTRIBUTING.md)